© 2018 Hulu, LLC | all rights reserved

 This document is intended for advertisers.
 It provides a summary of the video-streaming measurement processes employed by Hulu, LLC (Hulu).
 It includes a general description of Hulu’s measurement methodology, filtration processes and reporting procedures.
 Issuance of this document is in accordance with Hulu’s accreditation conferred by the Media Rating Council (MRC).

 Hulu provides an Ad-supported streaming digital video service that offers a selection of TV shows, clips and movies via its video players at hulu.com, embedded Hulu video players hosted at other internet sites, mobile devices via the Hulu mobile application and over-the-top (OTT) internet-connected devices via device-specific Hulu applications.
 Users of Hulu’s digital video service may elect to view content on hulu.com and through external sites such as yahoo.com.
 To view Hulu content on web, or any Mobile or OTT internet-connected device, Hulu users must subscribe to the Hulu service.
 Video Ads are served within the Hulu player at pre- and mid-roll positions.
-Companion display Ads may also be shown within these placements, or adjacent to the player, in close proximity.
 Hulu partners with Content Providers (CPs) and distributors to provide digital video content to users.
 Hulu also produces certain original video content available through its streaming video service.
 Regardless of the origin of the content, Hulu maintains control of its streaming digital video players and content pipelines, and encodes all video content and advertisements prior to distribution within Hulu’s proprietary video players on Web and within Hulu applications.
 Access to Hulu content is limited to users within the United States, including US territories and military bases overseas, based on IP-address geolocation as determined by a third-party vendor; other regions are blocked.
 In most situations, Hulu’s first-party Ad server performs Ad decisioning.
 However, Hulu also supports third-party Ad serving in certain situations involving pre-established relationships with specified content providers.
+Please note that Hulu only supports Companion Ads along side Rich Media ads.

-The following Hulu metrics are included in MRC-accreditation scope, on the Web, Mobile Web, and Mobile In-App platforms:
+The following Hulu metrics are included in MRC-accreditation scope, on the Web, Mobile In-App and OTT platforms:

 The following items are excluded from MRC-accreditation scope: